brunoskonrad/call-of-the-netherdeep/organisations/The Party.md

+---
+alias: organisation
+name: The Eggkarels
+---

 # The Eggkarels

 #party

-Our heroes party!
+Our heroes' party!
 We change the party name constantly, so we will refer to ourselves as **The Party**.

 ## Members